is-120-winter-2023/css-fonts-and-a-button-tvick20/README.md

 # CSS fonts and a button

-This is my Fonts and Button Assignment about odd animals.
-It uses CSS to make the website look a little more appealing.
+**Description**: This is my Fonts and Button Website.
+It now has more advanced CSS to make the site more appealing.

 **Objectives**: Learn how to use CSS stylesheets.
 Understand what user-agent stylesheets are and the purpose of CSS resets.
 Add web fonts to your website.
 Create a button class to style links to appear as "web buttons."
 Adjust whitespace to keep your pages from looking crowded.